Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Conclusion

 \section{Conclusion}

-This paper provides a novel, flexible, and robust method to expand the subword embedding table from mBERT.
+We provide a novel, flexible, and robust method to expand the mBERT subword embedding table.
 The char2subword module provides more control at the tokenization level, and it can generate word embeddings without being restricted to a fixed vocabulary or segmentation method.
-Additionally, the char2subword module opens up the possibility to refine a language of interest (i.e., by pre-training the char2subword module) while preserving its multilingual properties.
-We show this method's effectiveness by reaching a new state of the art performance on the linguistic code-switching evaluation (LinCE) benchmark.
-Nevertheless, this method is not limited to code-switching; the char2subword module is a general approach that can be applied to any word or subword-based pre-trained model.
+Also, the char2subword module gives the possibility to refine a language or domain of interest (i.e., by pre-training the char2subword module) while preserving its multilingual properties.
+Finally, this method is not limited to code-switching; the char2subword module is a general approach that can be applied to any word or subword-based pre-trained model.